 Wall Street falls after gloomy economic data, bank earnings

-U.S. stocks fell on Wednesday as dismal economic and first-quarter earnings reports compounded concerns over the extent of damage from the coronavirus outbreak.

-REUTERS: U.S. stocks fell on Wednesday as dismal economic and first-quarter earnings reports compounded concerns over the extent of damage from the coronavirus outbreak.
+NEW YORK: US stocks fell on Wednesday (Apr 15) as dismal economic and first-quarter earnings reports compounded concerns over the extent of damage from the coronavirus outbreak.

 The S&P energy sector slumped as oil prices sank after reports suggested persistent oversupply and collapsing global demand.